 - 8-Core Qualcomm Snapdragon 855 Processor with 6-8GB of RAM (Same processor as Galaxy S10)

 - 64 and 128GB storage configurations, no microSD expansion

 - Android Q Software (or Android 10)

-- Dual 8MP Front-facing cameras for Portrait selfies, emoji and more (Single 8MP in smaller Pixel 4)
+- Dual 8MP Front-facing cameras for Portrait selfies, emoji and more (but 5 sensors/cameras on the front in total)

 - Two Front-Facing Boomsound Stereo Speakers

 - 3,200 mAh and 4,000 mAh Battery with Fast and Wireless Charging (maybe reverse wireless, too)

 - USB Type-C, Google Assistant, Face Unlock technology, no 3.5mm headphone jack

 - Dual Sim and 5G Technology

 Again, this is mostly speculative (aside from one leaked benchmark test) but it’s very realistic given Google’s past device releases, and when you consider what’s currently available on the market.
 These should be two powerful phones capable of competing with the best of the best and matching the Galaxy S10 almost across the board.